 What is Slippage in Trading?

-Slippage is a common occurrence in trading and can have a major impact on the profitability of a trader’s strategy.
+Slippage is a prevalent occurrence in trading and can have a significant impact on a trader’s strategy’s profitability.

-Slippage occurs when an order is executed at a different price than originally anticipated.
-In this article, we will explore what slippage is, the different types of slippage, what causes it, how traders can prevent it, and whether or not slippage can be used as an advantage in trading.
+Slippage occurs when an order is executed at a price that differs from the anticipated price.
+This article will examine what slippage is, the various forms of slippage, what causes it, how traders can prevent it, and whether or not slippage can be used to one’s advantage in trading.

 Keynote:

-Slippage is the discrepancy between the anticipated price and the actual price at which a trade is conducted.
-Slippage can occur at any time, although it is more common when market orders are employed during periods of high volatility.
+Slippage is the difference between the anticipated price and the actual price of a trade.
+Slippage can occur at any time, but it is more prevalent when market orders are used during times of high volatility.

 What are the Different Types of Slippage?